BoBch27/firevault_go/README.md

 )
 ```

-You can then chain the tag like a normal one, but don't forget to use the `transform=` prefix.
+You can then chain the rule like a normal one, but don't forget to use the `transform=` prefix.

 *Again, the tag order matters.
 Defining a transformation at the end, means the value will be updated **after** the validations, whereas a definition at the start, means the field will be updated and **then** validated.*